ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 addresses or prefixes can be used.
 For example, multiple ADDRESS_ASSIGN capsules are necessary to assign both IPv4 and IPv6 addresses.

+In some deployments of CONNECT-IP, an endpoint needs to be assigned an address by its peer before it knows what source address to set on its own packets.
+For example, in the Remote Access case ({{example-remote}}) the client cannot send IP packets until it knows what address to use.
+In these deployments, endpoints need to send ADDRESS_ASSIGN capsules to allow their peers to send traffic.

 ### ADDRESS_REQUEST Capsule

 The ADDRESS_REQUEST capsule (see {{iana-types}} for the value of the capsule